 Good Law Project is a not-for-profit campaign organisation that uses the law to protect the interests of the public.
 We fight cases that defend, define or change the law and we use litigation to engage and educate.
 We challenge abuses of power, exploitation, inequality, and injustice.

-We are a bold, young, organisation with a ground-breaking track record.
+We are a bold organisation with a ground-breaking track record.
 We speak the truth and act with integrity.
-You can learn more about our organisation and our achievements in 2020 in our annual report.
+You can learn more about our organisation and our achievements in 2021 in our annual report.

 Good Law Project is a private not for profit company limited by guarantee (Company Registration Number 10556197).

-You can read our constitution here.
+You can read our Articles of Association here.
 Our Code of Conduct is available here.
 Our assets and funding are used for the benefit of the community and no one in the organisation can be paid more than the annual salary of a backbench UK MP.

 We maintain a strategic risk register which is reviewed and updated at every board meeting.